Non-asymptotic convergence rates for mean-field games: weak formulation and McKean-Vlasov BSDEs: Stochastic games in weak formulation: setting and main results

 for two real-valued function $\gamma$ and $k$.
 In this cost function, the first term in the time integral represents the price impact induced by the trading strategies of all the agents, the second term is a trading cost incurred to player $i$, while the third term represents a penalty for holding a large inventory.
 The cost function of the associated mean-field game is given by

-When $g$ and $k$ are Markovian functionals, the convergence of this game to the corresponding mean-field game was analysed in \cite{lauriere2020convergence}.
+When $g$ and $k$ are Markovian functionals, the convergence of this game to the corresponding mean-field game was analysed in \cite{lauriere2022convergence}.
 In the present non-Markovian case, the convergence follows as a consequence of our {\rm \Cref{thm:main.limit}}.
 In particular, the functions $g$ and $k$ are Lipschitz-continuous, it is also customary to take $c(a)=|a|^2/2$ (\emph{i.e.} quadratic transaction cost) and $c^\prime(a) =a$ (\emph{i.e.} linear price impact).
 With these specifications, we have the following result.

 \begin{corollary} Assume that the functions $\gamma$, $c^\prime,c,$ $k$ and $g$ are Lipschitz-continuous $($with $\ell_g$ denoting the Lipschitz constant of $g)$, the function $g$ is twice continuously differentiable with bounded derivatives, and that the functions $\gamma$ and $g$ are bounded.
-If for each $N$ the finite population game admits a Nash equilibrium $\hat\alpha^\np$, then for each $i \in \{i,\dots,\np\}$, we have
+If for each $N$ the finite population game admits a Nash equilibrium $\hat\alpha^\np$ {and $K_b$ is large enough,} then for each $i \in \{i,\dots,\np\}$, we have

 \end{corollary}

 \paragraph{Large population games with time-delayed state dynamics}

 The non-Markovian setting of the present paper lends itself well to the case of games with delayed response in the state process.
 Games with delay appear in several applications in finance and engineering.
 Notably, mean-field games with delay have been investigated for linear--quadratic MFGs by \citeauthor*{huang2018linear} in \cite{huang2018linear}, in the context of systemic risk by \citeauthor*{carmona2018systemic} \cite{carmona2018systemic} (who consider a delay on the control) and in the context of labor income investment by \citeauthor*{djehiche2020optimal} \cite{djehiche2020optimal}.
 A toy model of game with delay can be formulated by specifying the coefficients as